 Paramedic education includes advanced skills in patient assessment, advanced airway management, cardiac care, and advanced cardiac life support.
 Students will have the opportunity to become proficient in intubation, ECG monitoring and 12-lead ECG, defibrillation, IV therapy, medical administration, and more.

-Through didactic education and hands-on experience in the lab, hospital and field, our program will prepare you to make critical decisions, provide compassionate care, and be a confident leader on the scene of an emergency.
+Through didactic education and hands-on experience in the lab, hospital and field, our program will minimally prepare you to be a competent entry-level paramedic in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains with possible exit points at the AEMT and EMT levels.
+Our program will prepare you to make critical decisions, provide compassionate care, and be a confident leader on the scene of an emergency.
 As a paramedic, you are the critical link between the patient and the hospital, providing care that can affect a patient, long after your work is done.

 Paramedic Program Options